jshakil/itmd-362-pp/pp-10/readme.md

 Description:

-I decided to add some color to the login forms usign the same color scheme found in their logo.
-Instead of having bricks for the alternative FaceBook and Google logins, I decided to just implement the icons since they are widely recognized.
+I decided to add some color to the login page using the same color scheme found in their logo.
+Instead of having bricks (rectangle buttons) for the alternative FaceBook and Google logins, I decided to just implement the icons since they are widely recognized.
 I also used a bit more color on the login icon, to give a more cheerful and rewarding experience to the user.

+Description of HTML, CSS, and JS:

+HTML would require a login form and have the placeholders would have the labels inside the form elements.
+CSS would have several properties, for the form elements it would have the orange color, it would also have the  login icons for Google and FaceBook.
+The logo would also be applied with HTML and resized with CSS.
+As for JavaScript, it would handle error checking to see if the username and password fields have been entered in, as well as a loading screen to verify the credentials.